trimstray/the-practical-linux-hardening-guide/README.md

 ### SCAP Security Guide

-The auditing system settings with SCAP Security Guide project contains guidance for settings of Red Hat Enterprise Linux 7/CentOS Linux and it's validated by NIST.
+The auditing system settings with SCAP Security Guide project contains guidance for settings of Red Hat/CentOS and it's validated by NIST.

 You should inspect the security content of your system with `oscap info` module: